 Phil is left unemployed when his boss sells his fishing boat.
 He attempts to drown his sorrows with alcohol, but he is attacked and left unconscious on the side of the road.

 Enid wonders why no one ever ask her out on a date?
 How do other women find the men in their lives?

 She finds Phil unconscious on the side of the road, and takes him to her nearby flat where he recovers.
 They meet occasionally as friends until Phil joins the Royal Navy.
 Enid agrees to write to him and keep him company when he’s home.
-Although Phil is pleased he doesn't realize Enid has She pushes her feelings to the back of her mind, and enjoys the time they spend together, but World War 1 casts a shadow over their relationship.
+Although Phil is pleased he doesn't realize Enid has fallen in love with him.
+She pushes her feelings to the back of her mind, and enjoys the time they spend together, but World War 1 casts a shadow over their relationship.
 Will Enid reveal her love for Phil before he goes off to war?

 This story is loosely based on my grandparents love story, although names have been changed.
 The boxes sailors took to sea for their personal belongings was a ditty box, hence the title.